ess-dmsc/dm-rpms/README.md

 # Data Management RPM Creation Scripts

-Scripts to create RPMs from software packages used by the Data Management group.
+Scripts to create RPMs from external software packages used by the Data Management group.

 ## Requirements